Experienced FDCPA Attorney to sue debt collectors in San Diego, CA area

 If the debt collector has done any of these things, they have broken the law.
 The federal government can directly take action against them by issuing a fine or even putting them out of business.
 These measures may be satisfying, but they do not compensate you for what the debt collector has done directly to you.

-FDCPA contains a private right of action.
-Congress expressly intended FDCPA to allow for compensation.
-You can and should make debt collectors pay the price for what they do to you.
-They contacted you intending to push you around and use any measure necessary to force you to pay your debt.
+The FDCPA contains a private right of action.
+Congress expressly intended the FDCPA to be a law that allows for compensation.
+You can and should make debt collectors pay the price for what they have done to you.
+They contacted you with the intent of pushing you around and using any measure necessary to force you to pay your debt.
 You can turn the tables on them, and they will be the ones who owe you money.

 The law allows you to file a lawsuit against anyone who violated your rights under the statute.
 You do not have to wait for the government to take action (although the Federal Trade Commission can levy a fine against the debt collector in an enforcement action).
-You still need to carry the burden of proof that you will have in any civil case.
-You need to prove your case by a preponderance of the evidence.
+You still need to carry the burden of proof that a plaintiff has in any civil case.
+You just need to prove your case by a preponderance of the evidence.

 Preserve Any Evidence of the Debt Collector’s Violation of the Law

-You will still need proof that the debt collector violated FDCPA.
-If they made repeated phone calls, you can use your phone records as evidence.
-If you base your lawsuit on something a debt collector did or said, you need proof that they broke the law.
-An experienced FDCPA lawyer can document your claim so you can demonstrate that you deserve compensation.
+You still need proof that the debt collector violated the FDCPA.
+If they made repeated phone calls, it may be an easier case because you can use your phone records as evidence.
+If your lawsuit is based on something a debt collector did or said, you need proof that their words or actions violated the law, which can be more challenging.
+An experienced FDCPA lawyer can assist with documentation and supporting your claim so you can demonstrate you deserve compensation.

-When drafting your complaint, you do not need to gather evidence that the defendant intended to violate the statute.
-You only need to prove that a violation occurred, and then the burden shifts to the debt collector to prove that a defense exists.
+When drafting your complaint, you do not need to provide evidence that the defendant intended to violate the statute.
+Debt collection protection laws are strict liability.
+You just need to prove that a violation occurred, and then the burden shifts to the debt collector to prove that a defense exists.
 The debt collector can use the defense that the preponderance of the evidence shows that their violation was unintentional.
-However, the debt collector cannot escape liability if they remain willfully blind to their obligations under the law.
+However, the debt collector will likely not escape liability if they remained willfully blind to their obligations under the law.

 Contact an Experienced Attorney to Discuss Your Case

 You should begin the FDCPA lawsuit process by contacting an experienced attorney.
-Some consumer protection lawyers are very familiar with this particular law and have a track record of delivering results for their clients.
+Consumer protection lawyers are very familiar with this particular law and many have a track record of delivering results for their clients.
 FDCPA violations are not as cut-and-dry as they may seem.
-The debt collector may hire sophisticated counsel to defend the case.
+The debt collector will also “lawyer up” themselves, and they may have sophisticated counsel who can help them defend the case.

 Estimate Your Damages to Seek in a Lawsuit

-Then, you will need to quantify the damages that you have suffered.
-The FDCPA entitles you to statutory damages of up to $1,000 in your case.
-You can also seek payment for the damages you personally suffered.
+Then, you need to quantify the damages that you have suffered.
+In any FDCPA lawsuit, you should be entitled to statutory damages of up to $1,000 in your case.
+You can also obtain payment for the damages you personally suffered.
 For example, the harassment and abuse by the debt collector may have caused you significant mental health issues that have affected your life.

 • Emotional distress